 - Breastfeeding Women: 35 micrograms

-Due to soil depletion, poor nutritional habits, refined high in sugar diet, most people are do not get enough chromium in their regular diet.
-For this reason, using chromium supplements seems to be the most reasonable way to go.
+Due to soil depletion, poor nutritional habits and a refined diet, high in sugar, most people do not get enough in their regular diet.
+For this reason, using supplemental chromium seems to be the most reasonable substitute.

-– Dr. Lawrence Wilson (2016) Chromium – the Blood Sugar Element
+- Lawrence Wilson (2016) Chromium – the Blood Sugar Element

 - Diabetes Tech.
 Ther.
 2006 The effect of chromium picolinate and biotin supplementation on glycemic control in poorly controlled patients with type 2 diabetes mellitus.
 Dec; 8(6): 636-43.